“People tend to think that once you go abroad, it seems that you get a higher income and that will solve all your problems.”

 The collection of debts due to over-borrowing in the belief that the money can be returned once hired overseas is one of the OFWs difficulties before leaving in the Philippines, as Anolin added.
 Anolin said,

-In addition, a few OFWs are told to simply fall into the demands of their families and relatives for payments and gifts from abroad, thus the failure to save enough money for the future.
+“The families who are left behind and also the migrants themselves have very unrealistic expectations.
+They equate going overseas with an automatic improvement in the quality of their lives.”In addition, a few OFWs are told to simply fall into the demands of their families and relatives for payments and gifts from abroad, thus the failure to save enough money for the future.
 Anolin added,

 “We don’t really save for the rainy days.
 We don’t really think long term.
 Our plans, our objectives are vague and we don’t really know how to get from one place to the next.
 So it’s easy to be lured by commercial spending.”